calhuskerfan/srqc/README.md

 # SR Queue Consumer

-This project is the source code for the [srqc](https://calhuskerfan.github.io/srqc)
+This project is the source code for the project described here [srqc](https://calhuskerfan.github.io/srqc)

 ## Running